-Fly to & from Punta Arenas
+Fly round-trip Antarctica to/from Punta Arenas

 Day 1: Punta Arenas, Chile

 Arrive in Punta Arenas, the city at the bottom of Tierra del Fuego overlooking the Strait of Magellan.
 Punta Arenas was a gold rush boomtown in the late 19th century.
 By the early 20th century it had become a center for large-scale sheep farming, which remains an important economic enterprise today.
-Meet your fellow adventurers at a welcome dinner this evening.
+Meet your Expedition Leader and fellow adventurers at a welcome dinner this evening.

 Day 2: Magallanes National Reserve / Punta Arenas Highlights

-This extra day is included as a "reserve day" in case of delays with arriving flights.
 There's plenty to see around this scenic region, and we begin with a hike in Magallanes National Reserve.
 This nearly 50,000-acre nature preserve contains a diverse range of native flora and fauna, including puma, Andean and gray foxes, Darwin's leaf-eared mouse and abundant birdlife—look for

 Return to Punta Arenas for lunch, then visit its famous cemetery, established in 1894, with elaborate tombs lining neat pathways flanked by manicured cypress trees.
 Continue to the Nao Victoria Museum, containing life-size replicas of notable explorers' ships.
 The museum is named for its exact copy of Ferdinand Magellan's 1519 expedition ship and perfectly recreates the context in which the Nao Victoria set sail from Spain to circumnavigate the globe and unite two oceans.
 Also on display is a replica of the James Caird, a lifeboat from Shackleton's ill-fated Endurance expedition, which sailed 800 nautical miles from Elephant Island to South Georgia in 1916 and is still considered one of the greatest small-boat journeys ever undertaken.
 After our visit, there's free time to explore